Louisgdx/WebScrapingDashboardBack/README.md

 LearningNavigator is an innovative educational dashboard designed to empower students in their learning journey.
 Providing at-a-glance insights into grades, overall performance, and subject-specific averages,it goes beyond conventional features by tracking participation, suggesting personalized courses, and visualizing individual progress against learning objectives with integrated teacher feedback.

-Group members : BOURAOUR Killian, FODOUOP Lucrece, GAUDEAUX Louis
+Group members : BOUAROUR Killian, FODOUOP Lucrece, GAUDEAUX Louis